cahitsahin/flutter_zodiac_signs_app/README.md

-# flutter_zodiac_signs
+# Zodiac Signs App

-A simple app that contains details about zodiac signs
+A simple flutter app that contains details about zodiac signs.

 ## Getting Started